mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 Still, it seemed a bit _too_ magical to me.

-The `xpdf` instructions explain how you have to [tell the compiler where to find Freetype's headers and libraries](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/INSTALL#L61-70).
-I never did that, so how was that working?
+The xpdf instructions explain how you have to [tell the compiler where to find FreeType's headers and libraries](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/INSTALL#L61-70).
+I never did that, so how was Nix compiling the project anyway?

-And `make install` normally writes to a system-wide directory like `/usr/bin/`, so how did that happen if I never elevated to root with `sudo`?
+And `make install` normally writes to a system-wide directory like `/usr/bin/`, so how did that happen if I never elevated to root privileges with `sudo`?

 I suspected that, in addition to implicitly calling the `make` build sequence, Nix was quietly controlling the build process through environment variables.